Newspaper Page Text

 the principal for an introduction to

-Mrs. Cowan, Mrs. Hemphill and
+Mrs. Cowan, Mrs. Hemphill ana

 Mrs. Moreland.
 We are proud of

-these ladies.
+these ladies

-The 7th and 8th and 9th grades
+The 7th and Bth and 9th giaaes

-under Mr. Chapman, Mr. Day and
+under Mr. Chapman.
+Mr. Day and

 Miss Ramsey were very much en

 thused over their programs.
-Prof.
+I rot.

 Chatman was happy last night when

-he looked over that fine gift.
-Mr,
+he looked over that fine gift Mr.

-Day was also in smiles.
-Our 8th
+Dav was also in smiles.
+Our Bth

-srade had such an excellent pro
+grade had such an excellent pro

-gram.
-Mrs. Dobbs was the star of
+gram Mrs. Dobbs was the star ot

-the evening After the program we
+the evening.
+After the program we

 presented our principal with a